 Where are we now?

-The new legislation cane into effect in April 2021.
-The finalised legislation is similar to the draft legislation seen last year, with some additional points.
+The private sector legislation came into effect in April 2021.
+The finalised legislation was similar to the draft legislation, with some additional points.
 For example, it now includes a requirement for the end client to respond to any appeals against the contractor’s IR35 status determination, provided these are made before the final payment is received.

 Information exchange is key

 Although the agency as the ‘fee payer’ will usually be liable for paying the correct levels of NI and tax, it is the client who needs to make an assessment on whether a role is caught by IR35 and pass this information down to the agency.
 If there is a chain (for example, an MSP type situation) each agency in the chain will need to pass information down.
 Failure to do so can make that agency liable.
 The contractor will also be entitled to ask the client for information on IR35 status.